NathanBresette/MeLSI/README.md

 **Question**: Should I use CLR transformation?
 **Answer**: Yes, CLR transformation is recommended for microbiome data as it handles compositionality and zeros appropriately.

+**Question**: Why does MeLSI sometimes give higher p-values than traditional methods?
+**Answer**: This is actually a feature, not a bug!
+MeLSI is appropriately conservative and avoids false positives on borderline effects, while still detecting strong signals reliably.

 ## Citation